Delimited File Sources¶

 Data route.
 Path to the delimited file.
 The formats of the available paths are described in detail in the section Path Types in Virtual DataPort.
 The path can be parameterized using interpolation variables (see section Paths and Other Values with Interpolation Variables).

-If the selected “Data route” is Local or FTP / SFTP / FTPS Client and the route points to a directory, the base views created over this data source will retrieve the data from all the files in the directory and not just one file.
+If the selected “Data route” is Local, FTP / SFTP / FTPS Client or HDFS and the route points to a directory, the base views created over this data source will retrieve the data from all the files in the directory and not just one file.
 The data in all the files must have the same schema.

 When the route points to a directory but you only want to process some of the files in this directory, enter a regular expression that matches the names of these files, in the File name pattern box.
 For example, if you want the base view created over a data source to return the data of all the files with the extension